jim-easterbrook/pywws/src/doc/guides/weather_ini.rst

  [paths]
  templates = /home/$USER/weather/templates/
  graph_templates = /home/$USER/weather/graph_templates/
- user_calib = /home/$USER/weather/modules/usercalib
  work = /tmp/weather
  local_files = /home/$USER/weather/results/
+ user_calib = /home/$USER/weather/modules/usercalib
+ modules = /home/$USER/weather/modules/

-These entries specify where your text templates and graph templates are stored, where temporary files should be created, where template output (that is not uploaded) should be put, and (if you have one) the location of your calibration module.
+These entries specify where your text templates and graph templates are stored, where temporary files should be created, where template output (that is not uploaded) should be put, the location of your calibration module (if you have one), and where any other modules you create are stored.

 live: tasks to be done every 48 seconds
 ---------------------------------------
 ::

  [live]
- services = ['underground_rf']
+ services = ['underground']
  text = [('yowindow.xml', 'L')]
  plot = []

 This section specifies tasks that are to be carried out for every data sample during 'live logging', i.e. every 48 seconds.

 ``services`` is a list of 'services' to upload data to.
-Each one listed must have a configuration file in ``pywws/services/``.
-See :doc:`../api/pywws.toservice` for more detail. pywws will automatically limit the frequency of service uploads according to each service's specification.
+Each one listed must have a module in ``pywws.service`` or your modules directory.
+See :ref:`integration - other services<guides-integration-other>` for more detail.
+pywws will automatically limit the frequency of service uploads according to each service's requirements.

 ``text`` and ``plot`` are lists of text and plot templates to be processed and, optionally, uploaded to your website.

 .. versionchanged:: 13.05_r1013
    added a ``'yowindow.xml'`` template.
    Previously yowindow files were generated by a separate module, invoked by a ``yowindow`` entry in the ``[live]`` section.
-   This older syntax still works, but is deprecated.

 logged: tasks to be done every time the station logs a data record
 ------------------------------------------------------------------